Tonyva002/proyecto-botanica/README.md

 - Step 1.
 Download or Clone the repository
 - Step 2.
 Unzip the file if you have downloaded it
 - Step 3.
 Open in Visual Studio Code (VSC)
 - Step 4.
+En la terminal ejecuta: copy jardin-backend.env.example jardin-backend.env
+- Step 5.
 Open docker
-- Step 5.
+- Step 6.
 In the vsc terminal run: docker-compose up --build
-- Step 6.
+- Step 7.
 In the browser:   http://localhost

 ## Screenshots